akhilsadam/compose-dev/NOT-A-README.md

 <details>
 <summary>Details (dropdown)</summary>

+TBD
+- will use the doc folder markdown & makefile commands to generate README and PDF.
-TBD (plan on using Kroki and Mermaid for the software diagram.
-Also the theory notes will need to be added in by @Akhil).
+- plan on using Kroki and Mermaid for the software diagram.
+- some theory notes on implementation will need to be added in by @Akhil.

 </details>